vlj8008/Code-First-Student-dB/README.md

 ## Description:

-I created this simple console app to practise the code-first approach.
-The app generated a database from my student class, and then added a student to the database.
+A console app created using the code-first approach.
+App takes in user input, creates an entry in the database, and then displays to the user what they entered.

+## Future Improvements:

+Code some try catch blocks so if exceptions occur app can deal with it gracefully rather than crashing.